G

 Frequently Asked Questions

 Is AEO better than SEO?
 Neither is better; they target different surfaces.
 SEO still drives the bulk of measurable traffic for most sites today, while AEO captures visibility in AI answers that SEO alone misses.
-Run them together rather than choosing between them.

 What is an example of answer engine optimization?
-A page that opens a section with a direct 40-word answer to "what is answer engine optimization," uses the question itself as the heading, backs the answer with a cited statistic, and stays reachable to GPTBot and PerplexityBot.
+A page that opens a section with a direct 40-word answer to "what is answer engine optimization," uses the question itself as the heading, backs the answer with a cited statistic, and stays reachable to OAI-SearchBot and PerplexityBot.
 When someone asks an AI that question, the page is easy to quote, so it gets cited.
 This article is built that way on purpose.

 Where to Start